 You’ve consulted your veterinarian, you’ve committed to longer and more frequent walks, you even made a new eating plan.
 However nothing seems to be working – your pooch is still a wobbling meatball.

 There’s nothing wrong with getting your dog a bit chunky from all the pampering.
 But when it turns into canine obesity, it’s something to be taken seriously.
-Obesity in house dogs can be the cause of many health issues in dogs.
-For instance bowel obstruction, intestine inflammation and other digestive illnesses that can even turn out fatal for older and weaker dogs.
+Obesity can be the cause of many health issues in dogs similarly to people who suffer from diabetes, arthritis, liver, kidney, and heart diseases.
+For instance bowel obstruction, intestine inflammation, and other digestive illnesses that can even turn out fatal for older and weaker dogs.

 If you’ve noticed your overweight dog is having difficulties getting back in shape, you may want to consider these 4 common traps owners fall into when changing their dog’s diet and exercising routines.